Skip to content

 Many data grids are limited to one type of data – key-value or object or document stores.
 This means that when the need arises to handle other types of data such as semi-structured, unstructured such as text, or images, you will need to deploy and maintain additional platforms that can handle that.

+To future-proof the technology stack, ensure that the data grid solution supports multiple types of data: structured, semi-structured, and unstructured.
 This enables faster and smarter insights by accelerating applications in which real-time analytics, machine learning and deep learning are used for real time insights such as predictive maintenance, live risk analysis, fraud detection, location-based advertising, dynamic pricing and more.

 Additionally, the ability to contextualize streaming and transactional data with historical data at speed and at scale, feeds the machine learning feature vectors and allows for continuously retraining of models to ensure required accuracy.